WaldobertDE/AOB-comparator/README.md

 An easy way to compare multiple ArrayOfBytes strings, when searching for signatures insida a program or game with e.g. CheatEngine

-Supports half-byte comparison and counts the changes for easier use.
+Supports half-byte comparison and counts the changed (half-)bytes for easier use.